5G TN/NTN Development

 Ensure quality and interoperability

-Assess compatibility with existing networks and devices.
+Use simulation-based analysis to assess technology compatibility with global standards as well as existing networks and devices.

-Gain first-hand knowledge
+Gain first-hand insight

 With numerous contributions to 3GPP standardization, we keep you up-to-date about the latest technical developments.